devExcale/acsai-obsidian/AI and ML/Unit 1/Propositional Logic/Propositional Logic.md

 > [!info] Inferring
 >
-> Inferring can happen when a KB has been told or asked anything.
+> Inferring can happen both when a KB has been told or asked something, it isn't constrained to when it is asked only-.

 ## Model